Advisory vs Discretionary

 We will always discuss with you the different possibilities and how each service might impact your investments.
 We can create a personalised portfolio of products across both service options so you feel comfortable your investments are being managed effectively.
 For example, some of your products may not be suitable for our DFM service, such as if you have a large personal portfolio which could incur capital gains tax if fund switches are made regularly and therefore we might recommend keeping this product on our advisory service.

-Here’s a brief recap and comparison between our two service offerings;
+Here’s a brief recap and comparison between the two offerings, though more details can be found here;